SoftwareAG/c8y-docs/content/datahub/running-datahub-on-the-edge-bundle/setting-up-datahub-edge.md

 ---
 weight: 20
-title: Setting up Cumulocity IoT DataHub Edge as an Appliance
+title: Setting up Cumulocity IoT DataHub Edge as an appliance
 layout: redirect
 ---

-In this setup an appliance is run within a Linux VM, which in turn is deployed into a supported hypervisor.The {{< product-c8y-iot >}} DataHub Edge backend, the Dremio master, and the Dremio executor are running as Docker containers within the appliance.
+In this setup an appliance is run within a Linux VM, which in turn is deployed into a supported hypervisor.
+The {{< product-c8y-iot >}} DataHub Edge backend, the Dremio master, and the Dremio executor are running as Docker containers within the appliance.

 ### Prerequisites